thibaudclement/letsbendthecurve/README.md

   - In the __Electricity Consumption of The Internet vs. G20 Countries from 2010 to 2022__ chart, the bar representing the internet is colored differently from the others to draw attention to this specific data point.
   - In the _ICT Sector Emissions as a Percentage of Global Emissions_ duo of charts, the _Modeled Projections (2021-2040)_ chart features an annotation reading "Let’s Bend The Curve," reinforcing the article’s central call to action and highlighting this critical trend.
   - In the _Worldwide Data Center Average Annual Power Usage Effectiveness (2010-2050)_ chart, a vertical white dashed line separates past and projected data, while a horizontal green dashed line marks the theoretical 1.0 threshold for the PUE indicator.
 This threshold represents the ideal target, with the aim of eventually surpassing it through disruptive innovation.
+- **Exploration in the Fortune 500 Chart:** For the Fortune 500 chart, I intentionally avoided adding guides, adopting a "martini glass" approach.
+This encourages viewers to independently explore the extensive dataset, applying insights gained throughout the article to form their own hypotheses and conclusions.
+Additionally, the chart title is dynamic, updating in real time to reflect the number of companies and the total tonnes of CO2 based on the filters applied in the controls section.
+- **Trend Lines:** In the series of six charts on digital prosperity, towards the end of the article, trend lines were included to highlight the relationships being emphasized.
+While a straight trend line on a logarithmic scale indicates an exponential trend, I chose not to explicitly explain this to avoid introducing unnecessary noise in the charts' interpretation.

 ## Visualization Inspiration